curtismchale/WPTT-ICS-Feeds/readme.txt

 URL locations for your feeds can be found on your user profile.
 Currently there are feeds for all posts and for each author.

 == Changelog ==

+= 1.2 =

+- we now get posts from one month behind and one month ahead of the current day

 = 1.1 =